cloudmesh-community/fa18-523-58/notebook.md

 4. Week-2 Fri 08/31/18 - 09/06/18, Signed up for futuresystems account
 5. Week-2 Fri 08/31/18 - 09/06/18, Plagiariasm Test Completed
 6. Week-3 Fri 09/07/18 - 09/13/18, Joined the project in futuresystems
+7. Discussed the project on 10/11/2018 during online meeting hours
+8. 10/12/2018, Updated README.yml and added all the links to the project-report,project-code and paper

 # Meetings
 1. Attended the residential class discussion on 09/14/18